 The answer lies in how a flexible office empowers your workforce by making it easy for teams and individuals to work in whatever space is best suited to their current projects or day-to-day schedule.
 With today’s technology, it is increasingly cost-effective to deploy real-time booking tools enabling workers to reserve desks, meeting rooms, or other shared resources from any device.

 Versatile cloud-based scheduling tools are ideal from the employee perspective, because this enables them to reserve space from anywhere—using a web browser on a home computer, from a smartphone application while on the go, or using integrated on-site technology.

-Ask your employees what they want in a workspace and you’ll get the same general answers: fresh air, natural light, not too loud, not too isolated, etc. But when you actually allow employees to choose where they work, you’ll get hard data (e.g. the cubicles near the windows fill up every morning but a cluster of desks near the internal elevators is seldom used and the space might be utilised more effectively for a different purpose).
+Ask your employees what they want in a workspace and you’ll get the same general answers: fresh air, natural light, not too loud, not too isolated, etc. But when you actually allow employees to choose where they work, you’ll get hard data (e.g. the cubicles near the windows fill up every morning but a cluster of desks near the internal elevators is seldom used and the space might be utilized more effectively for a different purpose).

 Learn more about hoteling software and strategies.